Skip to main content

 Powered by Oconee State Bank

-“At Remarkable Mortgage, 2024 was a year defined by our dedication to serving our clients and refining our expertise, as evidenced by a 50% increase in closed volume compared to the previous year—a clear reflection of our steadfast commitment to excellence.
-The launch of Polly, our innovative Product & Pricing platform, transformed the origination process, enhancing efficiency and delivering a more seamless, client-focused experience.
-We also significantly expanded our bank portfolio volume, reinforcing our leadership within the mortgage industry.
-Grounded in empathy, expertise, and integrity, we consistently honored our commitments, creating impactful experiences that resonated deeply with our clients and set a strong foundation for continued success in 2025 and beyond.”
+At Remarkable Mortgage, 2025 was a year defined by our dedication to our people and mortgage mastery, as evidenced by an impressive 30% loan growth compared to the previous year—a clear reflection of our commitment to excellence.
+We significantly expanded our residential portfolio program, further strengthening our ability to champion our clients, and welcomed Kellyn Bowden to the Oconee County market.
+We created truly remarkable experiences that resonated deeply with our clients and set a strong foundation for continued success in 2026 and beyond.

 Charlie Fleming